You might probably know this but let me tell you again why your business should have a social media marketing strategy.

-An example for our Home Décor company could be this, “we will use LinkedIn to focus on efforts to connect and recruit potential franchise leads to expand our company’s footprint.”
+“We will use LinkedIn to focus on efforts to connect and recruit potential franchise leads to expand our company’s footprint.”

 Once you define your mission, think about how to communicate your brand’s voice, a potential brand tool kit, will videos be involved, etc.

-Step 5: Curate Engaging Content
+Step 5: Curate Engaging, Quality Content

 When you first think of creating an online social presence, you probably want to jump immediately to this step.

 - What types of content will be published on social media?